-- 2.1.1 NPAS intends to create a Temporary Reserved Area (TRA) and associated Transponder Mandatory Zone (TMZ) to the Northwest of Bristol.
-This will provide an environment where we can assess airborne radar as an element in a detect and avoid system and delivery of police air support via a Remotely Piloted Aircraft Systems (RPAS). - 2.1.2 Previously, this could have only been achieved in segregated airspace using a Temporary Danger Area (TDA) causing great disruption to other airspace users.
-However, the CAA has now produced a policy concept, CAP2533 (Reference 4), which outlines a transition for Beyond Visual Line Of Sight (BVLOS) flights from segregated, to integrated airspace. - 2.1.3 This proposal is part of the CAP2540 CAA regulatory Sandbox (Reference 5) to help develop and test this policy concept utilising a TRA for real-life use cases.
-This enables us to achieve our objectives whilst reducing the impact on other airspace users by accommodating any TRA ruleset compliant airspace user providing it is safe to do so. - 2.1.4 Additionally, we are able to provide the CAA with information on what future integration of BVLOS flights could look like aligning with a key aim of the Airspace Modernisation Strategy (AMS) (Reference 6).
+- 2.1.1 NPAS intends to conduct a 6-month airspace trial in order to assess airborne radar as an element in a detect and avoid system and delivery of police air support via a Remotely Piloted Aircraft Systems (RPAS). - 2.1.2 To achieve this NPAS are progressing two Airspace Change Proposals (ACPs).
+This ACP proposes to create a Temporary Danger Area (TDA) to the Northwest of Bristol for 90-days, nighttime only. - 2.1.3 A second ACP (ID TBC) will be progressed to establish a Temporary Reserved Area (TRA) and corresponding Transponder Mandatory Zone (TMZ) for a further 90-days and complete a 6-month trial. - 2.1.4 The CAA has produced a policy concept, CAP2533 (Reference 4), which outlines a transition for Beyond Visual Line Of Sight (BVLOS) flights from segregated, to integrated airspace.
+Both ACPs that NPAS intend to progress are part of the CAP2540 CAA regulatory Sandbox (Reference 5) and together will help to develop and test this policy concept using real-life use cases transitioning from segregated to integrated airspace. - 2.1.5 The TDA will enable NPAS to prove the capability of the RPAS, whilst the following ACP will enable us to continue to collect information whilst reducing the impact on other airspace users. - 2.1.6 Additionally, after the full 6-month trial has completed, NPAS will provide the CAA with information to support future integration of BVLOS flights policy aligning with a key aim of the Airspace Modernisation Strategy (AMS) (Reference 6).